srdn25/identity-service/documentation/Authorization_flow.md

 ![Schema](./identity-provider-auth-flow.svg)

-- From company service sent to the "Identity service" authorized request for authorization a user Will create a link, and redirect a request to the provider auth page.
+- From company service sent to the "Identity service" authorized request for authorization a user Will create a link, then you should redirect user by the link to the provider auth page.
 - If the user clicks accept authorization, the provider will send us user data to the callback endpoint
 - The identity service will handle these access tokens and will get user data.
 This means the user is authorized